Figma AI Design: Introducing Buddy, Your Figma AI Design Agent13 min read

 Try Buddy, the Figma Design Agent

-As more teams explore Figma AI design, they are comparing Buddy to Claude Design, Google Stitch, and UX Pilot.
+As more teams explore Figma AI design, they are comparing Buddy to Figma Make, Claude Design, Google Stitch, and UX Pilot.
 The key difference is simple: Buddy brings AI directly into Figma, where design systems, collaboration, and manual refinement already happen.

 Claude Design is exciting because it points to a new way to design in code.
 It reflects a broader shift in the market toward AI-native creative workflows where generation and iteration happen in a model-first environment.